watsonboyett/watsonboyett.github.io/_posts/2015-03-01-utilitycard.markdown

 - path: 2.jpg
 - path: 3.png
 - path: 4.png
-- path: 5.png
 tags:
+- Everyday Ruler
 - Laser Cutting
-- Illustrator
-- Ponoko
+- Measure Everything
 ---

 A set of multi-function measurement and information tools in the form factor of a credit card.
 There are different versions, each including metric and standard rulers and unit conversion tables.

 -----

 These cards were a [Make Time Club](http://maketime.club) collaboration!
-[Bill](http://b.illbrown.com) did pretty much all of the hard work here.
-I just kind of watched.
+[Bill](http://b.illbrown.com) did pretty much all of the hard work here -- he's an Illustrator whiz!.
+I just kind of watched and served as his hype man.